Dans-labs/dariah/docs/React.md

 ## Merge
 When a reducer transforms a state, it must happen in such a way that
 * unaffected parts of the state do not change,
-* all intermediate objects between the toplevel state and a changed leaf are fresh objects.
+* all intermediate objects between the top-level state and a changed leaf are fresh objects.

 The handiest way to achieve this is to use
 [lodash merge](https://lodash.com/docs/#merge)
 and
 [lodash mergeWith](https://lodash.com/docs/#mergewith).
 Most reducers use it.
-The hint to use lodash functions for this is given [here](http://redux.js.org/docs/recipes/reducers/UpdatingNormalizedData.html).
+The hint to use Lodash functions for this is given [here](http://redux.js.org/docs/recipes/reducers/UpdatingNormalizedData.html).

 These functions take an object, and transform it on the bases of an other object, precisely as needed for our purposes.
 And if a little tweak is needed for certain keys of the state, `mergeWith()` provides a hook for that.
 See [notes.js]({{site.appBase}}/dux/notes.js), the function `addItem()`.
-There, if the old state has an array of items, and we need to append some items, we create a new array, consisting of the items of the orginal array, with the new items concatenated after them.
+There, if the old state has an array of items, and we need to append some items, we create a new array, consisting of the items of the original array, with the new items concatenated after them.

 ## Select
 The opposite of merging data into the state is selecting data from the state.